Vegan white chocolate, and Michael's secret to layering BARK!

 It’s time I wrote about our white chocolate because it is turning up in the gourmet, health food, and mass markets and truly deserves its own post.
 We also want to make sure you hear about our peppermint bark-style white chocolate before it's gone! : )

 What IS white chocolate?
-It is not “vanilla chocolate” but a different concoction created with the butter pressed from the cacao bean, after it separates from the treasured nibs that infuse it with chocolate essences.
+It is not necessarily “vanilla chocolate.”
+It's a concoction created mainly with the butter pressed from the cacao bean after it separates from the nibs (those nibs that naturally infuse it with unique chocolate essences).
 It is such a luscious medium for our add-ins, and a fantastically flavored nutrient powerhouse in its own right.
 The creamy, frothy mouthfeel of Moksha vegan white chocolate is not a ghostly sibling of our fine dark chocolate.
 It is rich, complex, and ultra-smooth.
 It is highly loaded with keto ingredients.
 But what is it, exactly, and what makes ours better?

 Blocks of our white chocolate, with all of the delicate deliciousness retained.